GSU-Analytics/oracle-sql-training/README.md

 # Oracle SQL Training: Intermediate to Advanced Reporting

 This training is intended for users of Oracle SQL Developer who query databases for analytical reporting.
-The lessons are taken from focus [Oracle SQL by Example 4th Edition](https://www.oreilly.com/library/view/oracle-sql-by/9780137047345/) and focus on on writing efficient, professional-grade SQL for multi-table reporting and advanced data manipulation.
+The lessons are taken from [Oracle SQL by Example 4th Edition](https://www.oreilly.com/library/view/oracle-sql-by/9780137047345/) and focus on writing efficient, professional-grade SQL for multi-table reporting and advanced data manipulation.

 ## Table of Contents